OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/9 October 2001.md

 ---

 ## Books, Research, and Cultural Commentary

 - **Laura** is working on finishing her **book**.
+- Discussion around website content and editing—removal of personal content like Grace was considered, and editing encouraged.

 ---

 ## Notable Warnings or Predictions